matter-labs/zksync-era/docs/specs/zk_chains/shared_bridge.md

   - The user wants to bridge to chain with the provided `L2TransactionRequestTwoBridgesOuter.chainId`.
   - Two bridges are called, the baseTokenBridge (i.e. the L1SharedBridge or L1AssetRouter after the Gateway upgrade) and an arbitrary second bridge.
-The Bridgehub will provide the original caller to both bridges, which can request that the appropriate amount of tokens are transferred from the user to the bridge.
-The user has to set the appropriate allowance for both bridges.
+The Bridgehub will provide the original caller address to both bridges, which can request that the appropriate amount of tokens are transferred from the caller to the bridge.
+The caller has to set the appropriate allowance for both bridges.
 (Often the bridges coincide, but they don't have to).
   - The `L2TransactionRequestTwoBridgesOuter.mintValue` is the amount of baseTokens that will be minted on L2.
 This is the amount of tokens that the baseTokenBridge will request from the user.
 If the baseToken is Eth, it will be forwarded to the baseTokenBridge.